axucar/myblog/_posts/2022-12-22-telegram-event-monitor.markdown

 finished at 22:14:38
 ```

 Notice that the above example does *not* exhibit concurrency at all.
 It printed “hello” after 1 second, then printed “world” after *another* 2 seconds.
-Not that impressive.
+Not concurrent execution.
+Not impressive.

 **Tasks**

-To properly run coroutines concurrently, we need to wrap coroutines as **tasks** to allow coroutines to run concurrently in an event loop, using `asyncio.create_task(coro)` which takes a coroutine object as the parameter and returns a `Task` object (inherits `asyncio.Future` which is a low-level awaitable object with a `done()` boolean and `result()` property) .
+To properly run these coroutines, we need to wrap them as **tasks** to allow coroutines to run concurrently in an event loop, using `asyncio.create_task(coro)` which takes a coroutine object as the parameter and returns a `Task` object (which inherits `asyncio.Future`, a low-level awaitable object with a `done()` boolean and `result()` property) .

 ```python
 async def main():